 Personal Vehicles and Rental Cars

-Much of Portland is compact and densely built, though there are large tracts within the city limits that are either suburban in character or haven’t been developed (whether because they’re too steep to build on, are protected from development, or lie on ground that floods frequently).
+Much of Portland is compact and densely built, though there are large tracts within the city limits that are either suburban in character (mainly in more recently annexed areas of Outer East Portland and the city’s northern fringes) or haven’t been developed at all (because they’re too steep to build on, are protected from development, or lie on ground that floods frequently).
 The surrounding suburbs are similar: Some are walkable and well connected to the regional transit system, while others are remote and hard to get around on bike, foot, or public transit.

 Determining Whether You Need a Car